AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 The Knowledge Graph consists of sub-graphs that are referenced whenever queries submitted:

-* Customer data and metadata.
+* Customer usage data.
 * Customer usage data across various meta-stores.
-* Merged profiles (including IDs, attributes, events, segment memberships) and B2B objects across Real-Time Customer Profile.
-* Data sizes (at rest) and rates (in motion) observed across various time frames (seconds to days).
-* Metadata of system jobs such as ingestion, segmentation, exports, activation, audits, and data governance enforcements.
+* Experience League documentation.

-There are two kinds of questions to consider before querying the AI Assistant:
+There are two classes of questions to consider before querying the AI Assistant:

 * **Concept Questions**: Concept questions are about Adobe concepts related to data or audiences.
 Some examples of concept questions include:
   * What is the difference between batch and streaming segmentation?